ddnexus/elastics-doc/source/doc/7-Tutorials/3-Index-and-Search-your-Models.md

 ### Using flex scopes or templates?

 Flex scopes are a very easy way to search your data in pure ruby and almost without any knowledge of elasticsearch.
-They work very similarly to the ActiveRecord scopes, and are perfect for simple search criteria that can make your code very simple, readable and reusable.
+They work very similarly to the `ActiveRecord` scopes, and are perfect for simple search criteria that can make your code very simple, readable and reusable.
 You have plenty of predefined scopes ready to use, you can chain them together to create more elaborated search criteria, and you can define custom named scopes that can encapsulate many search criteria in one single scope.
-All that done in pure and clear simple ruby.
+All that done in pure, clear and simple ruby.

 However, they are not an all purpose searching tool: they are just an easy to use tool.
 Indeed they tend to be less useful or even useless, when your search logic starts to require very complex queries.